23 Films That Changed My Life

 Into the Wild

-I deeply respect Christopher McCandless and this movie inspired me to simplify my life and be a true soul.
-I learned a lot from this character and can deeply relate to his desire for truth.
-I also recommend reading the book which is a much more accurate portrayal of his life.
+I deeply respect Christopher McCandless.
+This movie inspired me to simplify my life and to live a genuine life.
+I learned a lot from Christopher and can deeply relate to his desire for truth.
+I also recommend reading the book, which is a much more accurate portrayal of his life.

 Watch the trailer here

-This is my all time favorite movie.
-I know Forest is not a person in real life but he’s still one of my favorite men on earth.
-He makes me want to be a good person and take on the world with a positive attitude.
+This is my all-time favorite movie.
+Forrest inspires me to be a human of integrity and take on the world with a positive attitude.

 Watch the trailer here

-This is by far the most inspirational documentary that I’ve ever watched.
-Every time that I watch it I have trouble sleeping as my mind races with ideas for adventures and travels.
-It also introduced me more to Patagonia, which has inspired me to use business for good, be an ethical consumer, and support grass root organizations fighting for the preservation of natural environment.
+This is one of the most inspirational documentaries that I’ve ever watched.
+Every time that I watched it, I had trouble sleeping as my mind raced with ideas for adventures and travels.
+The film also reintroduced me to Patagonia, which inspired me to use business for good, bring integrity into my purchasing habits, and support grassroots organizations fighting for the preservation of Earth.

 Watch the trailer here